vazzzy/EMC-PowerPath-check/README.md

 # EMC-PowerPath-check
-Powershell script to check EMC powerpaths of disks for 1000s of host at the same time.
+Powershell script to check EMC powerpaths of LUNs from EMC Storage arrays for 1000s of host at the same time.
 Hosts limited to Windows Physical.